At a Glance

 - Supervising prisoners in all aspects of prison wing activity

-- Overseeing work and education programmes, encouraging prisoners to participate
+- Overseeing work and education programmes, encouraging participation

-- Operational matters such as prisoner headcounts, prison cell searching, security, and administrative processes
+- Operational matters such as prisoner headcounts, cell searching, security, and administrative processes

-We operate 24/7, all year round meaning you’ll cover shifts on days, evenings, weekends, nights, and bank holidays.
-We value the importance of work-life balance, operating on a rota basis that allows you the flexibility to enjoy meaningful time off.
+We operate 24/7, meaning you’ll cover shifts on days, evenings, weekends, nights, and bank holidays.
+We value work-life balance and operate on a rota basis that allows flexibility for meaningful time off.

 Preparing for your recruitment journey:

-You’ll be invited to complete an online assessment.
-If you pass the initial online assessment, we will invite you to attend a virtual competency-based interview, Maths and English assessment.
-Once you have passed this assessment, we will invite you to HMP Fosse Way for a Welcome Briefing about the Prison and the role, a Group Session, Mobility Assessment, and a Visit around the Prison.
+You’ll complete an online assessment.
+If successful, you’ll attend a virtual competency-based interview, Maths and English assessment.
+After passing, you’ll visit HMP Fosse Way for a Welcome Briefing, Group Session, Mobility Assessment, and Prison tour.

-Once you’ve passed assessment, we’ll invite you to attend a 10-week Initial Training Course (ITC) at the Prison, which requires 100% attendance.
-This consists of 8 weeks classroom-based training and 2 weeks shadowing to give you a real taste of life on the job.
-The ITC provides high quality training; you’ll complete a Diploma in Custodial Care, First Aid, and undergo Control and Restraint training.
+Once assessed, you’ll attend a 10-week Initial Training Course (ITC) at the Prison, requiring 100% attendance.
+This consists of 8 weeks classroom training and 2 weeks shadowing, providing high-quality training, including a Diploma in Custodial Care, First Aid, and Control and Restraint training.

 Why Serco?

-Meaningful and vital work: Prison Officers are key to ensuring the health, safety, and wellbeing of prisoners, staff, and visitors in their prisons.
-They play a vital role in reducing reoffending rates amongst prisoners.
+Prison Officers are key to ensuring the health, safety, and wellbeing of prisoners, staff, and visitors.
+They play a vital role in reducing reoffending rates.

-A world of opportunity: Our prisons hold a huge amount of variety and opportunity, with Officers being able to progress into Ops Management or specialist services such as Psychology, Education, Health, or the Animal unit.
+Our prisons offer a variety of opportunities, with Officers able to progress into Ops Management or specialist services such as Psychology, Education, Health, or the Animal unit.

-Great people: Due to the investment in safeguarding and rehabilitation, our prisons are calmer and may be very different to what you might imagine, but you’ll receive all the training and advice you need from friendly and supportive colleagues.
+Due to investment in safeguarding and rehabilitation, our prisons are calmer than you might imagine, and you’ll receive all the training and advice needed from friendly and supportive colleagues.

 Please note that this position is based at HMP Fosse Way in Leicester, which has limited public transport options.
-Due to the nature of our shift patterns, we strongly encourage applicants to consider their commute time and transportation options before applying.
-Therefore, we recommend that candidates live within a 30 mile radius of the above location to maintain punctuality, work-life balance, and job satisfaction.
+We encourage applicants to consider their commute time and transportation options before applying, recommending candidates live within a 30-mile radius to maintain punctuality, work-life balance, and job satisfaction.

 What else do I need to know?

 This role is exempt from the Rehabilitation of Offenders Act 1974, and all offers of employment are subject to security clearance checks and satisfactory employment references.
-You’ll be required to provide 5 years of employment and education history as part of these checks.
+You’ll need to provide 5 years of employment and education history as part of these checks.

 Contact Detail: